ZinkNotTheMetal/ghost-linode-infrastructure/README.md

 ### Prerequisites

-Setup an account with [Linode](https://linode.com) Understanding of Terraform
+- Setup an account with [Linode](https://linode.com)
+- Understanding of Terraform
+- Purchasing a domain through a Domain Registrar (i.e. - GoDaddy)

 ## Blogging platform!